PartialityModding/PartialityLauncher/Tutorial.md

 Now that that's out of the way...

+__***Installing Partiality for non-modders***__
+If you're not looking to make mods, using Partiality is extremely simple.
+1 : Download the Partiality Launcher from the "Releases" section of the github (https://github.com/PartialityModding/PartialityLauncher/releases)
+2 : Extract the .zip file into the folder of the Unity game you want to use (So that PartialityLauncher.exe is right next to the game's .exe
+3 : Put any patches/mods in their respective folders
+4 : Run PartialityLauncher.exe
+5 : Once you've disabled/enabled the patches you want, press "Run Game" and it should launch it for you after installing the patches.

 __***Making DLL Mods***__

 Making DLL mods is pretty simple, most of your time is going to be spent learning the game itself.
 If you want to, say, add a new item to a game, you'll first have to figure out how the game manages items, and how you can add to that system.